-If desired, an alarm bell or light can be connected to the alarm contacts of the boiler.
+2. An alarm bell or light can be connected to the alarm contacts of the follower boiler.
 The normally closed alarm contact may be used to turn a device off if the boiler goes into lockout mode.
 The alarm contacts are rated 5 amps at 120 VAC.

-To connect an alarm device, connect the power for the device to the J10-2 (ALARM COM) terminal.
-Connect the alarm device hot wire to the J10-1 (ALARM NO) terminal.
+To connect an alarm device, connect the power for the device to the ALARM COM terminal.
+Connect the alarm device hot wire to the ALARM NO terminal.
 Connect the neutral or return of the alarm device to the neutral or return of the power for the alarm device.

-To connect a device that should be powered off during a boiler lockout condition, follow the same instructions as above and use the J10-3 (ALARM NC) terminal rather than the ALARM NO terminal.
-NOTE: In a cascade system, the alarm output of the boiler addressed as #1 will also be active if the master boiler has a lockout condition.
-The alarm output of boilers addressed #2-15 will only sound if a lockout condition occurs on that specific boiler.
+To connect a device that should be powered off during a boiler lockout condition, follow the same instructions as above except use the ALARM NC terminal rather than the ALARM NC terminal.

+Note that in a cascade system the alarm output of the boiler addressed as #1 will also be active if the master boiler has a lockout condition.
+The alarm output of boilers addressed as 2-7 will only activate an alarm if a lockout condition occurs on that specific boiler.

-S. Variable Speed Pumping
+O. Variable Speed Pumping